Flange bolt torque settings

 |Pipe Size||Torque (Nm)|

-The above table gives torque settings for plastic flanges, whether using metal of pvc backing rings.
+The above table gives torque settings for plastic flanges, whether using metal or PVC backing rings.
 As long as your plastic pipe is aligned correctly during installation, and you are using an EPDM or FPM gasket, there is no need to tighten beyond these limits.
 It is very dangerous to "pull a pipeline straight" by a few degrees by tightening a flange into a fixed body.
-PVC and ABS pipe is not designed to flex and, although there is some give in it, and stress put on the pipe will weaken the system, especially if it is subjected to impact at a later date.
+PVC and ABS pipe is not designed to flex and, although there is some give in it, stress put on the pipe will weaken the system, especially if it is subjected to impact at a later date.

-Over-tightening of flanges can lead to cracking of plastic fittings, so care must be taken to ensure the correct torque is applied.
+Overtightening of flanges can lead to cracking of plastic fittings, so care must be taken to ensure the correct torque is applied.
 The above table is a guideline as to how much your bolts should be tightened.
 Torque wrenches are relatively cheap items and we recommend purchasing and using one, to avoid potential damage to plastic pipe parts.